-- (1) The office is located within the area of a final plat. - (2) Sales are limited to those units within the subdivision or residential development in which the office is located. - (3) A permit has been issued by the Building Division. - (4) Adequate access, off-street parking and sanitary facilities shall be provided. - (5) The temporary office structure shall be removed after two (2) years or when the last lot is sold, whichever occurs first.
+- (1) The office is located within the area of a final plat. - (2) Sales are limited to those units within the subdivision or residential development in which the office is located. - (3) A temporary permit has been issued by the Building Division. - (4) Adequate access, off-street parking and sanitary facilities shall be provided. - (5) The temporary office structure shall be removed after two (2) years or when the last lot is sold, whichever occurs first.

-Sec-16-22-60. - Temporary nonresidential office.
+Sec.
+16-22-60. - Temporary nonresidential office.

-A temporary nonresidential office shall be allowed in the B, C and similar nonresidential planning areas within a PD, provided that:
+A temporary nonresidential office shall be allowed in the B, C and similar nonresidential Districts planning areas within a PD, provided that:

-- (1) A building permit shall be obtained for a permanent nonresidential structure from the Building Division. - (3) The temporary office is located within the area of the approved Site improvement Plan for the nonresidential structure. - (4) Adequate access, off-street parking and sanitary facilities shall be provided. - (5) The temporary office structure shall be removed upon issuance of a certificate of occupancy for the permanent structure.
+- (1) A building permit shall be obtained for a permanent nonresidential structure from the Building Division. - (2) A permit for a temporary electrical meter has been obtained from the Building Division. - (3) The temporary office is located within the area of the approved Site improvement Plan for the nonresidential structure. - (4) Adequate access, off-street parking and sanitary facilities shall be provided. - (5) The temporary office structure shall be removed upon issuance of a certificate of occupancy for the permanent structure.

-Sec-16-22-70. - Temporary commercial structures.
+Sec.
+16-22-70. - Temporary commercial structures.